-North Dome and Sherill Bushwhack is a 7.1 mile moderately trafficked loop trail located near West Kill, NY that offers scenic views and is rated as difficult.
+North Dome and Sherill Bushwhack is a 7.1 mile moderately trafficked loop trail located near West Kill, New York that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Wilderness Area, Streams, Spruce summits, views, lots of solitude This hike is only for those good with map and compass.
 The temps today were in the 20's and there was between a dusting of snow to 2 inches at the higher elevations.
 The Bushwhack takes you through the westkill Wilderness.
 You climb two of the 35 catskill peaks that are 3500ft and higher, North Dome and sherill.
 This makes number 30 for me.
 Only five more to go.
 The Bushwhack starts out on the devils path.
 Then we took a bearing straight to North Dome. the climb up was very steep and slippery.
 You have to use caution due to some steep ledges.
 Once on top of the Spruce Covered summit we took another bearing to Sherill.
 The hike to Sherill was much easier.
 Once on top of Sherill we took are final bearing down to the Westkill.
 When crossing Westkill use caution especially at times of high water, like today.
 We then took Spruceton rd back to our car.
 It is also hunting season so we had to wear the orange.